Feyerabend/vm/debug/README.md

 A trace can show us what is on the current stack, the program counter, what operator and operand are executing, but also other options are
 available: arrays, arguments and variables.
-The options can be choosen on the fly.
-A choice of 'pos' whuld show program counter, operation / operand, and the stack.
+The trace can be turned off and the options can be choosen on the fly.
+A choice of 'pos' would show the program counter, operation / operand, and the stack.
 A choice of 'pv' would show program counter and variables.

 The breakpoints will halt the program and wait for futher instructions.